fspc/BikeBikeBike/README.md

   LETSENCRYPT_EMAIL=bike@bikelover.org
   VIRTUAL_PORT=3000
   ```
-This is an example docker-compose.xml file handling the letsencrypt network.
+This is an example docker-compose.yml file handling the letsencrypt network.

 <details>
 <summary>